DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Transfer order.md

 -	**Purchase order**: Accounts payable > Purchase orders > All purchase order - Select **Receipts list** under the **Generate** heading on the **Receive** tab on the Action Pane.

 ## Inbound document
-Once the shipment has been received by the 3PL, the shipment receipt information is sent back via the inbound **Shipment receipt - Purchase order** document.
+Once the shipment has been received by the 3PL, the shipment receipt information is sent back via the inbound **Shipment receipt - Transfer order** document.

 ## View staging table records
-To view the picking list staging records, go to **EDI > Documents > 3PL documents > Stock transfer advice > Purchase order**.
+To view the picking list staging records, go to **EDI > Documents > 3PL documents > Stock transfer advice > Transfer order**.
-Use this page to review staging and process EDI Shipment advice - Purchase order documents to an Outbound file.
+Use this page to review staging and process EDI Shipment advice - Transfer order documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.